 When Andrés Segovia offered to take young Julian with him on his travels for a year or more, Henry was once again faced with two paths and not sure which one to take.
 Had the decision been in reference to himself, then it might have been easier.
-The decision in this case involved his young son.
-Not only are children the greatest thing in a parent's life, but he and Julian had been on this classical guitar path together for several years which resulted in an increased amount of time spent in each others company.
+The decision, in this case, involved his young son.
+Not only are children the greatest thing in a parent's life, but he and Julian had been on this classical guitar path together for several years which resulted in an increased amount of time spent in each other's company.
 If he made the decision to send Julian with Segovia, their roads would part.
-In addition to being apart from his son, there was the pressure of knowing that a constant exposure to a strong minded individual such as Segovia could end up suppressing Julian's individuality.
+In addition to being apart from his son, there was the pressure of knowing that constant exposure to a strong-minded individual such as Segovia could end up suppressing Julian's individuality.
 So Henry was always caught between trying to make the right decision the better decision.
 His remedy for the situation was to submerge Julian deep into musical territory not explored by Segovia.
 Julian would create an outlet for the British classical guitar composers that Segovia would have never provided.
 A musical influence that could spill over into his interpretation of the Spanish music that Julian and Segovia shared an interest in.
 This would help Julian maintain some of his individuality whether he chose to pursue the tutelage of the maestro or not.

 Henry G. Bream -